 Of course, certified companies and organizations must also meet social standards.
 For this, the conventions of the International Labor Organization must be met.
 Certified companies have to pay fair wages and have to work towards elimenating possible differences to the local the living wages.

-But why is there the additional bioRe® sustainable cotton note on some of our shirts?
-Anyone who has known CARPASUS for a longer time knows, that we have been working together with the Swiss company Remei in Rotkreuz for the procurement of our organic cotton yarns from their own cotton projects.
+But why is there the additional bioRe® sustainable cotton indication on some of our shirts?
+Anyone who has known CARPASUS for a longer time knows that we have been working together with the Swiss company Remei in Rotkreuz for the procurement of our organic cotton yarns from their own cotton projects.
 Remei has initiated the bioRe® cooperatives in India and Tanzania.
-For some of our shirt fabrics we use cotton from the bioRe® projects and for other shirt fabrics we use organic cotton from other sources.
+For large parts of our shirt fabrics we use cotton from the bioRe® projects.
+For other shirt fabrics we use organic cotton from other sources.
 For example, our Populus, Ursido, Quercus and Castanio flannel shirts, the Lynx and many of our dress shirts are made from bioRe® yarns.
-The oxford shirts and dark business shirts are made from other organic cotton yarns.
+The oxford shirts and dark dress shirts are made from other organic cotton yarns.

 Whether bioRe® cotton or other organic cotton is used, the cultivation of the raw material and the following production steps take place according the GOTS guidelines.
 The organic criteria are met for the cultivation of cotton.
 The difference between using cotton from bioRe® projects is on the one hand the transparency of the origin.
-With the decision in favour of a weaving mill and bioRe® cotton (such as for our Populus shirts), we can in fact trace the supply chain of the shirts back to the cotton projects.
-We then know that the cotton comes from the bioRe® Projects in India and Tanzania.
+When using bioRe® cotton, we can in trace back the supply chain of the shirts to the cotton projects.
+We then know that the organic cotton comes from the bioRe® Projects in India and Tanzania.
 The yarn is spun by Eurotex in India or Portugal and later dyed and woven by our weaving mill in Portugal.